Level of Study

 Objectives and Content

 The course gives an introduction to formal methods in linguistics.
-It also gives an introduction in digital encoding of text, in electronic language resources (in particular, corpora), in language processing and in language technology applications.
+It also gives an introduction in the digital encoding of text, in electronic language resources (in particular, corpora), computer programming (using a language such as Python), language processing and language technology applications.
 This course is targeted at students in linguistics, language studies, computer science, information science, artificial intelligence and cognitive science.

 Upon successful completion of the course, the student will be able to: